pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 # This configuration item affects configurations related to filter and sink.
 case-sensitive = true

-# Specifies whether to output the old value.
-New in v4.0.5.
-Since v5.0, the default value is `true`.
-enable-old-value = true

 # Specifies whether to enable the Syncpoint feature, which is supported since v6.3.0 and is disabled by default.
 # Since v6.4.0, only the changefeed with the SYSTEM_VARIABLES_ADMIN or SUPER privilege can use the TiCDC Syncpoint feature.
 # Note: This configuration item only takes effect if the downstream is Kafka or a storage service.